-- 17.13 GCSWS deploys one RCV to cover all three waste streams (recycling, organic, residual) from 3,000 dwellings on a fortnightly collection pattern. - 17.14 Both Councils have made formal commitments for the GCSWS to decarbonise their fleet of vehicles, including refuse collection vehicles, which contribute a significant proportion to the Councils' Greenhouse Gas emissions.
-In line with this programme, around half of all new Refuse Collection Vehicles are electric.
-In line with this commitment, GCSWS are expanding their electric fleet. - 17.15 The cost of an electric RCV is about £433,000, equivalent to £144 per dwelling.
-The cost of a diesel RCV is about £240,000, equivalent to £80 per dwelling. - 17.16 Developers will be required to pay the difference between the average cost of an electric vehicle and a diesel vehicle which is £112 per unit.
+17.13 GCSWS deploys one Refuse Collection Vehicle (RCV) to cover all three waste streams (recycling, organic, residual) from 3,000 dwellings on a fortnightly collection pattern.

+17.14 Both Councils have made formal commitments for the GCSWS to decarbonise their fleet of vehicles, including RCVs refuse collection vehicles, which contribute a significant proportion to the Councils' Greenhouse Gas emissions.
+In line with this commitment, GCSWS are expanding their electric fleet and around half of all new RCVs.
+GCSWS operates two types of RCV's - renewable diesel alternative (HVO) RCVs and electric operated RCV's.

+17.15 The cost of an electric RCV is about £453,000, equivalent to £151 per dwelling.
+The cost of a diesel RCV is about £244,000, equivalent to £83 per dwelling.

+17.16 Developers will be required to pay the average cost of an electric vehicle and a diesel vehicle which is £116 per dwelling.